 Nutrient enrichment (as a result of the TWW discharge) can induce shifts in the naturally occurring planktonic algae community to more harmful species.
 Water Corporation (2012) includes a requirement to monitor for potentially toxic phytoplankton species (as per DoF 2007) in the area surrounding Bunbury ocean outlet.
 Although most algal blooms are non-toxic, some may contain species that produce toxins and/or have a potentially harmful effect on the surrounding marine environment.
-For example, algae species Heterosigma akashiwo and Prymnesium parvum (Prymnesiophyta) cause large and recurrent fish mortalities.
-In terms of trophic consequences of algal biotoxins (i.e. flow-on effects up the food chain), there are ~2000 species that can induce poisonings in humans (DoF 2013).

-Water samples were taken from the surface and bottom of the water column at compliance monitoring sites and reference sites (outlined in Figure 4.1), at the SHEZ - 500 m, boundary from the diffuser, and analysed for toxic species of phytoplankton (defined by Western Australian Shellfish Quality Assurance Program (WASQAP) guidelines; DoF 2007).
+Water samples were collected from the surface and bottom of the water column at compliance monitoring sites and reference sites (outlined in Figure 4.1), at the SHEZ boundary, 500 m from the diffuser, and analysed for toxic species of phytoplankton (defined by Western Australian Shellfish Quality Assurance Program (WASQAP) guidelines; DoF 2007).
 Phytoplankton samples were preserved in Lugol's iodine solution and identified to the lowest taxonomic level possible.
 The phytoplankton results are presented in Appendix 4.